 9. Registration and Eligibility of Players

-1) Only players that are registered with the DCB and have an official DCB Player Pass or are in possession of an Extraordinary Player Permit (EPP) may play in championship games.
+1) Only players that are registered with the DCB and have an official DCB Player Pass may play in championship games.
 Players must be members of the club that registers them.
-Proof must be provided on request.
-Fielding ineligible players will result in their team's automatic defeat due to forfeit and the club shall be subject to further penalties according to the DCB-SO (Disciplinary Regulations).

 2) Registering Players and DCB Player Passes